-You are looking to whitelist address(es) on your own domain(s).
+You are looking to safelist address(es) on your own domain(s).
 You are unable to enter your domain(s) or address(es) with your domain(s) into the safe sender list.
 You have a outside resource that sends on your behalf that you need to safelist (e.g. external voice-mail system or docucenter).
-You are looking for specific instructions on setting up a whitelist/safelist filter
+You are looking for specific instructions on setting up a safelist filter

 |Solution||Using the Filters tab to create a filter for the specific situation or need|

-Use whitelist sparingly as this can open up a security issue should the whitelisted address become compromised.
+Use safelist sparingly as this can open up a security issue should the safelisted address become compromised.

-Setting up a filter to whitelist an address:
+Setting up a filter to Safelist an address:

 - While on the Inbound tab, click New Filter.

-- Choose a name for the filter (i.e. White-listed Senders) and leave the Direction set to Inbound.
+- Choose a name for the filter (i.e. Safe Senders) and leave the Direction set to Inbound.

 - Click Continue.